MichalisPanayides/Talks/Annual Review/Story Board.md

 ### **2.1.
 Motivation - The problem**
 - Ambulance service and ED interaction
+- Imperfect Information Extensive form game

-- Set of regulations: 95% of patients - 4 hours between arrival-service
+- Set of regulations: 95% of patients - 4 hours between arrivals-services
 - Causes ambulances blockage in an attempt to satisfy regulations
+- Not necessarily a bad plan - but to what extend?

 - Normally:
     1. Ambulance arrives